Specy/microlp/README.md

 function of a set of variables subject to linear equality and inequality constraints.
 Variables can be real, integer or boolean.

-This is a fork of the archived [minilp](https://github.com/ztlpn/minilp) crate, which was made to fix some bugs, add MILP solving, new features and allow the community to make issues and PRs.

 ### Disclaimer

 I cannot guarantee that the solver always gives optimal solutions (nor that it is bug free), but I'm trying to expand the test suite to cover most cases and catch any bugs that come with it.
 If you find a bug, want to contribute new testcases or new features, consider reporting it or contributing and sending a PR.